Welcome to a rugged and remote area of Central California!

 Condon Peak ATV Permit: $10 a week, per ATV/UTV.
 Operator must be 16 years of age or older *

-*Each permit requires a $6 reservation fee.
+*Each permit requires a $6 reservation fee when purchased online.

 Cancellations must be made seven days in advance.